NegusNati/react-query-ex/README.md

 Note:

-uncomment each component you want to see in App.jsx form start to bottom, for CRUD operations
+uncomment each component you want to see in App.jsx form start to bottom, for CRUD operations.

 ```
 function App() {